Follow my blog with Bloglovin

 When I was younger, I was constantly busy.
 I had very little time for watching TV.
 Not like I cared though.
 I always preferred books anyway, so I spent most of my down time reading (If you want to see what books I read last month, go here.
 Then I grew up and got even busier, especially after becoming a mom.

-When Miss Emma was a toddler however, I used the TV as hired help, just to have time to do a few things here and there, since she was always stuck to me like glue.
+When Miss Emma was a toddler however, I used the TV as hired help (I know, shame on me), just to have time to do a few things here and there, since she was always stuck to me like glue.

 So I’d find one of her favorite shows and let her watch it while I did some laundry, cleaning or yes, read a book in peace for a change!